 Completing the Referral Form

 This is the main opportunity to provide additional details in support of the referral and for managers to make it clear to the Occupational Health Unit what they are asking.
-It is important to include as much relevant information as is appropriate and also to ask the relevant questions from the list included (or to type additional questions if needed).
+It is important to include as much relevant information as is appropriate and also to ask the relevant questions from the list included (underneath the text box) (or to type additional questions if needed).

-The additional information provided will normally link to the identified reason(s) for the referral as identified in Section 2.
+The additional information provided will normally link to the identified reason(s) for the referral.
 For example, if the referral has been made on the basis that a potential health condition has been identified which is causing concern over the employee’s ability to perform their duties then this section allows the referring manager to elaborate on the details before selecting which specific questions are being asked of the Occupational Health Unit.

 As an example, this section may contain: